What does Vitamin D do?

 What I recommend:

-Everyone needs for vitamin D are different and largely influenced by our genes.
+Everyone needs for vitamin D is different and largely influenced by our genes.
 Ideally, and in order to establish how much you exactly need, I would suggest requesting a test from your GP or, alternatively you can send me a quick message and I would happily (and free of charge) orientate you to a trusted laboratory and/or recommend the right form of vitamin D ( i.e. vitamin D1, D2 or D3) and any extra nutrients that would be required according to your symptoms and for ultimate absorption (i.e. vitamin K2, magnesium, etc)